 Why You Need to Organize Your Craft Room

-I know some of us (ahem me) will procrastinate when faced with the challenge to completely revolutionize their craft space.
-So before I show you my craft room organization before and after I want to tell you what I discovered when I took the time to do this!
+I know some of us (ahem, me) will procrastinate when faced with the challenge to completely revolutionize their craft space.
+So before I show you my before and after pictures, I want to tell you what I discovered when I took the time to do this.

-When I say find inspiration, I mean this metaphorically but also literally.
+When I say find inspiration, I mean this both metaphorically and literally.
 There were so many buried supplies that I discovered in this clean-out process.
-After buying supplies and tossing them in the closet, I totally had forgotten all the inspiring projects I have planned to make.
+After buying supplies and tossing them in the closet, I had forgotten all the inspiring projects I had planned to make.

-Craft room organization will TOTALLY SAVE YOU MONEY!
+Arranging your craft stockpile will SAVE YOU MONEY!
 Who else here plans a project and writes out what they need to buy at the craft store only to discover that you already had some of the supplies later on?
 Or maybe you know you have a supply on hand but you can’t manage to find it, so you just go buy more and thus increase your cluttered space.

 Whether you are just a hobbyist or a craft business owner like myself, your efficiency will increase immensely when your craft room is organized.
-Not only will you save the time of not digging around looking for things, but you also will probably feel more productive without the noisy clutter when you are creating, and may even produce better projects because of it!
+You will produce better projects and feel more productive when you aren’t wasting time digging around for supplies or dealing with noisy clutter.

-So what was my craft room like before?
-Kinda a cross between the Underside (from Stranger Things) meets the chaos of a Black Friday sale at Michael’s craft store!
-As much as I don’t want to share the before pictures here are a few for us to cry over together. 😉
+So what was my craft room like before my craft room organization challenge?
+Kind of a cross between the Upside Down (from Stranger Things) meets the chaos of a Black Friday sale at Michael’s craft store!
+As much as I don’t want to share the before pictures, here are a few for us to cry over together. 😉

 Why yes, those are old blinds hanging from the 1980s… yuck!